srjinatl/pfsense-untangle-static-dhcp/README.md

 To obtain the information on how to run this utility, enter the following:

+On a Mac:

      convert -h

+On a Windows machine:

+     convert.exe -h

 The output from the above should look similar to that shown below which explains how to invoke this utility: